How Far in Advance Should I Book a Flight?

 “ …stay fairly flat for a few months, then start to creep up slowly, until about 90 days before departure when the place of increase starts to accelerate.”

 The travel connoisseurs from FareCompare insist that the cheapest days to fly international are between five and a half months and one and a half months from departure.
-So keep that in mind, when you book your flights.

 Put simply, three months out is when you want to start thinking of booking domestic flights – whereas for booking international flights, three months out is the last minute you want to be thinking of booking.
 Go more than three months out to book tickets for international flights to ensure that you’re getting the best deal possible.